-Any beneficiary can take pension drawdown at their marginal rate.
-Assets can remain in your SSAS for years after death, benefiting from tax-free growth and income, and potentially providing an income for your beneficiaries and their beneficiaries for years to come.
+Any beneficiary can take either lump sum or pension drawdown at their marginal rate.
+However, if paid to a discretionary trust (or to other non-qualifying individual) then tax charge is 45%.
+If designating to pension drawdown, assets can remain in your SSAS for years after death, benefiting from tax-free growth and income, and potentially providing an income for your beneficiaries and their beneficiaries for years to come.

 Pension scheme members nominate beneficiaries who can receive benefits from an individual's fund on their death.
-The beneficiary does not have to be a dependant and can be anyone nominated by the deceased member.
+The beneficiary does not have to be a dependent and can be anyone nominated by the deceased member.
 The beneficiaries nominated by the deceased member will 'inherit' their remaining accumulated fund.

-Note, in order for the recipient of death benefits to receive the payments on a Flexi Drawdown basis, they must be either a dependant of the deceased or have been nominated by them as a beneficiary.
+Note, in order for the recipient of death benefits to receive the payments on a Flexi Drawdown basis, they must be either a dependent of the deceased or have been nominated by them as a beneficiary.
 In the absence of this, only the lump sum payment option is available.